-PHYS 152L: College Physics II
+PHYS 152L: College Physics II Lab

-Prereq: "C" or higher or concurrent enrollment in MATH 140X.
+Class Hours: 3 lab Prereq: "C" or higher or concurrent enrollment in MATH 140X.
 "C" or higher in PHYS 151.
 Coreq: PHYS 152

 Semester Offered: Spring Description: This course is the second half of a two-semester lab based course designed to provide students with hands-on experience in analysis, measurement, experimental equipment, computer programming, and report writing.
 The content will mirror the PHYS 152 lecture.